 We can beat ourselves up for our mistakes, or we can be model self-compassion and self-love.
 That is how we are good role models for our kids.
 The truth is, being imperfect role models is what makes us good role models.

-We are doomed to be bad parents if our parents weren’t good to us
+We are doomed to be bad parents if our parents weren’t good to us is another lie we tell ourselves about motherhood

 I am the poster child for having a dysfunctional family.
 I had a mother who did terrible, unspeakable things to me.
 Her mother did terrible, unspeakable things to her.
 However, it is a lie to tell ourselves that we cannot be a good mother because of our parents.